-B201: Cell Biology Laboratory (Pending program implementation)
+B201: Cell Biology Laboratory

 B201 combines the lectures of B200 with a laboratory section.
 Students will participate fully in B200 and, as well, complete laboratory sessions to complement lecture material.
 Students may receive credit for only one of B200 or B201.